Skip to Content

 taking a spoonful of corn from the skillet

-Step 3: Cook on medium high heat, stirring often, for 30 – 40 minutes.
+Step 3: Cook the corn over medium high heat, stirring often, for 30 – 40 minutes.

 Yes, this does take time, but most likely you are already cooking other parts of dinner, and will hardly notice the time going by.